by Jennifer Scribner | Aug 14, 2013 | GAPS Diet, Recipes

 by Jennifer Scribner | Jun 17, 2013 | Digestion, GAPS Diet, Recipes

-Beet Kvass is a super-simple fermented drink!
-For my basic recipe, all you need is a jar, beets, filtered water, and a little salt.
-Different beets = different flavors so we rotate through red, golden, and chioggia.
+Beet Kvass is a super-simple fermented drink.
+For the basic recipe, all you need is a jar, beets, filtered water, and a little salt.
+Different beets give different flavors, so rotate through red, golden, and chioggia.
 Some people like one and not the others, so...